 - Use running water—a faucet or hose—to wet down a dog’s body.
 Never submerge a dog in water, as this could cause a dog to cool too rapidly and lead to other problems.

 - After working, make sure a dog has access to water, but wait until a dog’s panting slows down before allowing the dog to drink a large volume of water.

 Did you know that water is the most essential nutrient?
 This is because water supports many physiological functions, helps to remove metabolic waste and establishes a complex body-fluid matrix that underlies all metabolic processes.

 “Many factors influence a dog’s daily water loss and hydration,” Dr. Zanghi says.
-“These include a dog’s environment, health condition, age, physical activity, water availability, and diet.
-Without a doubt, a dog’s body water is in constant flux, thus regulation of water balance and thirst-driven water intake is necessary to replenish the persistent evaporative loss of water through respiration, skin and coat, and urine, saliva and feces.”
+“These include a dog’s environment, health condition, age, physical activity, water availability and diet.
+Without a doubt, a dog’s body water is in constant flux, thus regulation of water balance and thirst-driven water intake is necessary to replenish the persistent evaporative loss of water primarily through respiration, with smaller amounts from skin and coat, and urine, saliva and feces.”

 The bottom line, Dr. Zanghi advises, is that “dogs should always have fresh water available to help establish true hydration.”

 Dog’s Complex Circulation